Paul Vautin: Wests Panthers

-He was graded as an 18-year-old by Brisbane Rugby League club Wests as a in 1978, sometimes playing opposite another talented young lock from Valley's destined for future greatness as a named Wally Lewis.
+He was graded as an 18-year-old by Brisbane Rugby League club Wests as a in 1978, sometimes playing opposite another talented young lock from Valleys destined for future greatness as a named Wally Lewis.
 That year he got his first taste of senior representative football when he was chosen on the bench for the Brisbane Colts who played the touring New Zealand side at Lang Park.

-Vautin was signed by Manly-Warringah club Secretary Ken Arthurson in late 1978 after Arthurson had viewed a tape of him scoring a 75-metre try from a scrum for Wests at Lang Park, and moved from Brisbane to play for the defending NSWRFL premiers starting in 1979.
+Vautin was signed by Manly-Warringah club secretary Ken Arthurson in late 1978 after Arthurson had viewed a tape of him scoring a 75-metre try from a scrum for Wests at Lang Park, and moved from Brisbane to play for the defending NSWRFL premiers starting in 1979.

-Before signing with Manly, Vautin had offers from both Cronulla-Sutherland, and North Sydney who's coach, former Great Britain (and Cronulla) halfback Tommy Bishop actually visited the Vautin home in Brisbane and made an offer of AU$7,500 per season (according to Vautin, at the time he was on $100 per game with Wests Panthers).
+Before signing with Manly, Vautin had offers from both Cronulla-Sutherland, and North Sydney whose coach, former Great Britain (and Cronulla) halfback Tommy Bishop actually visited the Vautin home in Brisbane and made an offer of AU$7,500 per season (according to Vautin, at the time he was on $100 per game with Wests Panthers).
 His father wished him to sign for Norths as it was more money than even he made as a train driver, but the Panthers got their hooks into it wanting money for their investment into Vautin and put a $6,000 transfer fee on their teenage back rower, which made Norths pull their offer.
 Within two days Vautin had signed with Manly for $6,000 per season who were more than happy to pay the transfer fee.
 According to Vautin, he told his father that he would probably last three years in Manly's reserve grade before coming back to resume his career with Wests.